-As part of reasonably assuring whether the Township's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matters we must report under Government Auditing Standards, which is described in the accompanying Schedule of Findings as item 2006-001.
+As part of reasonably assuring whether the Township's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+The results of our tests disclosed an instance of noncompliance or other matters that are required to be reported under Government Auditing Standards, which is described in the accompanying schedule of findings as item 2006-001.

-We also noted certain instances of non-compliance that we reported to the Township's management in a separate letter dated June 25, 2007.
+We also noted certain instances of noncompliance that we reported to the Township's management in a separate letter dated October 29, 2007.

-We intend this report solely for the information and use of management and the Township Trustees.
+We intend this report solely for the information and use of the management and Township Trustees.
 We intend it for no one other than these specified parties.